rethinkdb/rethinkdb/NOTES.md

 * Fixed a bug that caused `Failed to parse  as valid uuid` errors (#2401)
 * Improved the `bad magic number` error message (#2302)
 * `default` now catches index out of bounds errors on streams (#1922)
-* Fixed slow intra-cluster communication depending on the order in which nodes connect to each other (#2529)

 --